Aang: You saw what I did out there. I was so angry about losing Appa, I couldn't control myself. I hated feeling like that.

 - Judai seems to live in this mode in Season 4 of Yu-Gi-Oh!
 GX after crossing the Despair Event Horizon last season.

-- In Gundam 00, Hallelujah Haptism tends to take over when Allelujah is impaired, or otherwise unable to complete his mission.
+- In Mobile Suit Gundam 00, Hallelujah Haptism tends to take over when Allelujah is impaired, or otherwise unable to complete his mission.

 - As a suit of biological Powered Armor, the Guyver has this trope as a safety feature.
 If the owner receives catastrophic brain damage, psychic attack, or emotional trauma, the suit goes into a killing frenzy to protect them while it restores their grey matter.
 Poor Sho though, has this happen while fighting his Brainwashed and Crazy dad.

-- Bleach: Hollow Ichigo comes out whenever Ichigo is too injured to suppress him, first during the fight with Captain Kuchiki and later during a fight with Ulquiorra.
-During that later fight, Ulquiorra puts a hole in Ichigo's chest which would normally kill him outright, but Hollow Ichigo surfaces instead.
+- Bleach: Hollow Ichigo comes out whenever Ichigo is too injured to suppress him, first during the fight with Byakuya Kuchiki and later during a fight with Ulquiorra.
+During the latter fight, Ulquiorra puts a hole in Ichigo's chest which would normally kill him outright, but Hollow Ichigo surfaces instead.
 Good news: "Wasn't there a hole in my chest?"
 (It healed.)
 Bad news: "Did I do that?"
 (He's skewered his ally, Ishida.)
-Can be seen as a Call Back with a Downer Ending to his fight with Byakuya; Ichigo calls the fight unfair and does the final blow against Byakuya.
+Can be seen as a Call-Back with a Downer Ending to his fight with Byakuya; Ichigo calls the fight unfair and does the final blow against Byakuya.
 However, when his hollow surfaces in his fight with Ulquiorra...
 Ulquiorra dies before Ichigo can get his fair fight, even if it would mean he would end up crippled to get one.

-- The eponymous Index has a literal safe-mode installed onto her, that activates any time the main consiousness goes down.
+- The eponymous Index has a literal safe-mode installed into her, that activates anytime the main consciousness goes down.
 The computer analogy is quite literal.
 The safe-mode even shouts out status messages.

 - Ranma of Ranma ½ starts acting like a cat when overwhelmed by his fear of cats.
 While this is usually Played for Laughs, it is also dangerous because he retains his old strength but doesn't care about pulling his punches anymore.

-- Delf of Zero No Tsukaima is of the Empathic Weapon variety, and can do this for his wielder, Saito, using magic he has absorbed to forcefully move his body when he is too injured to move on his own.
+- Delf of The Familiar of Zero is of the Empathic Weapon variety, and can do this for his wielder, Saito, using magic he has absorbed to forcefully move his body when he is too injured to move on his own.

-- Yu from Persona 4 the Animation goes into this in ep 23 after Nanakos doeath.
-Seeing the normally stoic Yu showing this expression◊ and almost throw Namatame into the tv is extremely scary.
-It's only after the party split up for the day (except for Yosuke) that he finally breaks down crying.
+- Yu from Persona 4: The Animation goes into this in ep 23 after Nanako's death.
+Seeing the normally calm and gentle Yu wearing this expression◊ while being both figuratively and literally inches away from killing the guy responsible by tossing him into the TV world is terrifying to say the least.
+It's only after everyone calms down and goes home for the evening (save for Yosuke) that he finally breaks down crying.

 - Spider-Man has gone into these on several occasions.
-One implied example is in the classic issue #33*; at one point, Spidey lets himself get beat up so that he can gather his strength, then unleashes a flurry of hits on a bunch of thugs who are attacking him.
-He eventually realizes that he's no longer hitting anything, and that everyone's knocked out.
+One implied example is in the classic issue #33note ; at one point, Spidey lets himself get beat up so that he can gather his strength, then unleashes a flurry of hits on a bunch of thugs who are attacking him.
+He eventually realizes that he's no longer hitting anything and that everyone's knocked out.
 This kind of thing only happens when one has entered into Heroic Safe Mode.

 - Iron Man's is built into his armor.
 The AI takes over when Tony becomes unresponsive and pilots the armor to safety.
 It is also capable of fighting.